ryunp/discord-ttvsl/readme.md

 ![Animated Usage Example GIF](/media/ttvsl_simple_example.gif)

 ## Technology
 This first iteration of the bot is more of a quick prototype to get familiar with the technology.
-It is not setup to simultaneously service multiple guilds.
+It is not setup, nor intended to simultaneously service multiple guilds.
 It uses [Discord.js](https://github.com/discordjs/discord.js) for the discord client management.
-Twitch API is handled through very basic custom request wrappers.
+Twitch basic custom API module handles app-level OAuth tokens and has a throttling mechinism to prevent API spam.

 ### Future Goals
-The next iteration is to add Discord.js's [Commando](https://discord.js.org/#/docs/commando/master/general/welcome) framework and [TwitchJS](https://github.com/twitch-js/twitch-js).
+With the low level of complexity, the full Commando framework is going to be overkill.
+The bot would not scale very well to multiple guilds without proper caching systems due to the limit of API rates.
+A more modular command struture will be looked at next.

+- ~~Add app-level OAuth support~~ Done
-- Integrate Discordjs Commando command framework
+- Integrate Discordjs Commando command framework (Maybe)
-- Integrate TwitchJS API library
-- Ensure app state handles multiple guilds
-- Improve stream data caching strategy to handle multiple guilds

-Many examples of discord bots will inject their application state into the object structure of the Client object.
-This gives per-guild state an easily accessable location during run-time, but still leaves the questions of persistence.
-Using the current strategy of an external app state object should keep discord client and application state isolated.

 ## Display
 Two sections, **Header** and **Stream List**, make up the display layout.
 Sections marked with an asterisk can have their visibility changed with a [command](#commands).